-- a. meet Medicaid or NCHC qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity.
+- a. meet Medicaid or NCHC qualifications for participation; - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and

 6.1 Provider Qualifications and Occupational Licensing Entity Regulations

 Qualified provider agencies must be credentialed by the LME-MCOs and directly enrolled with the Medicaid and NCHC program for each service they wish to provide.
 The credentialing process includes a service-specific checklist and adherence to all of the following: